 - The three steps of targeting and selling to the C-Suite: Identify, profile, Engage

 Who Are the C-Suite Buyers And Why Are They Difficult to Close?

 C-Suite are the top-most executives in a company, such as the

 - Chief Technology Officer (CTO)

-- Chief Data Officer (CTO)
+- Chief Data Officer (CDO)

 These executives are responsible for the company’s mission and vision.
 They guide policy and strategy at the top level, all while ensuring that managers and other executives under them adopt and enact the same.

-C-Suite also have the final say in major purchase decisions.
+C-Suite also has the final say in major purchase decisions.
 Yet one study found that most salespeople aren’t aware that the key to their success lies in targeting the C-Suite.
 And when they do reach these top execs, they experience so many performance challenges.